fourieraudio/docs/manual/transform.suite/upgrade-suite.md

 - The system must remain powered on during the upgrade.
 - The upgrade process takes around 10–15 minutes.
+- Connect the client via the primary port if the unit has no other connections.

 ## Step-by-Step Upgrade Instructions